efrj/cowsay-ruby-sinatra/README.md

 ``cd cowsay-ruby-sinatra``

-3. Instale as dependências:
+3. Install dependencies:

 ``bundle install``

-4. Execute a aplicação:
+4. Run the application:

 ``ruby app.rb``

 5. Access the application in your browser at [http://localhost:4567](http://localhost:4567).

 ## Running the project with Docker

 1. Clone the repository: